sanger/traction-ui/README.md

 ## CSS
 - To generate Tailwind css independently you can run:
-*This is not required mostly, as this will be run as part of 'yarn run start'*
+*This is not required mostly, as this will be run as part of 'npm run start'*

-yarn run serve:css
+npm run serve:css

 ## Formatting and Linting